 Overview

-The lawsuit alleges that JAG and four JAG-managed properties named J. Coopers Row, Jefferson MarketPlace, J Linea, and Pinnacle in or near D.C.’s Shaw, NoMa, and Navy Yard neighborhoods, engage in widespread housing practices that unlawfully discriminate against prospective renters on the basis of source of income, eviction records, and criminal history, and impose illegal fees or deposits.
-The lawsuit alleges that these policies and/or practices violate the D.C.
+The lawsuit alleged that JAG and four JAG-managed properties named J. Coopers Row, Jefferson MarketPlace, J Linea, and Pinnacle in or near D.C.’s Shaw, NoMa, and Navy Yard neighborhoods, engaged in widespread housing practices that unlawfully discriminated against prospective renters on the basis of source of income, eviction records, and criminal history, and impose illegal fees or deposits.
+The lawsuit alleged that these policies and/or practices violated the D.C.
 Human Rights Act, the D.C.
 Fair Criminal Record Screening for Housing Act of 2016, the D.C.
 Rental Housing Act, the Security Deposit Act, and the D.C.
 Consumer Protection Procedures Act.

 Case Background